wwchong/Pair-Trade-in-QQQ-and-ARKK/README.md

 In the backtest.py file, I will backtest the strategy using the result from test_stationary.py file.
 The cumulative return of the strategy from 2017 to 2021 is about 115%.
-The Sharpe ratio is 1.50 and the winning ratio is 0.64.
+The daily Sharpe ratio is 1.50 and the winning ratio is 0.64.